CopperEgg/metrics-plugins/README.md

     - rds
     - ec2
     - billing
+  - Optionally, uncomment (remove the #) any of the amazon regions that you use.

 Be sure to keep the same spacing supplied in the original file.
 And of course, save the file before closing your editor.